OCTOBER 31 IS NOT HALLOWEEN IN AJIJIC! by Micki Wendt

 After the Mass, people will gather in the Plaza when La Virgen will ceremoniously be carried back to her home in the Chapel, where she will be serenaded by Mariachis, and honored by more Danzantes outside.
 Later, there will be a Banda playing for dancing and enjoyment, and around 10:30 or 11pm, there will be a Castillo lit up in front of the Chapel on the Plaza - a preview of the San Andres fiesta in November which will have such events for 9 days straight, an awesome amount of fun.

-In 2017 the Virgin of Zappopan arrived in Ajijic on October 29.
+In 2017 the Virgin of Zapopan arrived in Ajijic on October 29.
 She remained until October 31 when Virgin of Rosario returned to her chapel.

 Please note that Halloween is not celebrated in Mexico and that the above events have absolutely nothing to do with Halloween, although you might see small children (only) in costumes or masks, owing to the trickle down of US commercialism to Mexico.

 The past few years, Ajijic has participated in a Fundraiser.
 This year the fundraiser will be for a much needed Cruz Roja ambulance -Thriller, a dance that is sycronized throughout the world so everyone is dancing to Michael Jackson's hit 'Thriller'.
-This year the event is October 27th on the Ajijic Malecon at 4pm.
+This year the event is October 27th on the Ajijic Malecon at 4pm then immediately after at seis esquinas, with a parade back to the plaza.

 Please contact Val Jones for more information. firstname.lastname@example.org